goatshriek/stumpless/docs/examples/network/README.md

                                         // "connect failed with socket" might mean no TCP response }

 If for some reason you want to open a target that isn't responding just yet, then you can use the builder style of target creation instead of directly opening it.
+This will create a target with the given parameters, but won't try to open it right away.
+This allows you to create the target, set some necessary options, and then attempt to open it when the time is right.

+    new_target = stumpless_new_network_target( "new-udp4-target",
+                                               STUMPLESS_IPV4_NETWORK_PROTOCOL,
+                                               STUMPLESS_UDP_TRANSPORT_PROTOCOL );
+    stumpless_set_destination( new_target, "example.com" );
+    stumpless_set_transport_port( new_target, "6514" );
+    stumpless_open_target( new_target );

+And of course if you want to be more concise, there is a matching new function just like for the open functions:

+    new_target = stumpless_new_udp4_target( "new-udp4-target" );